-The Board of Education may originate student discipline hearings upon the recommendation of the superintendent.
+The Board of Education may originate student discipline hearings upon the superintendent's recommendation.
 In such cases, the Board of Education will review the superintendent's report and determine whether to conduct a discipline hearing.
-Also, student discipline hearings will be held upon written request of the student or the student's parents, to consider appeals from student suspensions in excess of ten (10) school days.
+Also, student discipline hearings will be held upon the student's or the student's parents' written request to consider appeals from student suspensions in excess of ten (10) school days.
 A discipline hearing will always be held in cases of suspensions in excess of 180 school days or expulsions, unless after meeting with the superintendent or designee, the parent or guardian waives, in writing, the right to an expulsion hearing.